Senzaki/clijockey/README.rst

 1. The popular Python libraries with vendor-specific CLI drivers are pointlessly finicky and sometimes don't even work for all permutations from that vendor.
-All credit to the tireless souls who write and maintain them, but I'm tired of hacking around quirks in libraries; I just want to get work done.
+All credit to the tireless souls who write and maintain them, but I'm tired of hacking around quirks in libraries; I just want to get things done.

 2. Many of the existing libraries drive SSH sessions slowly because they use paramiko_ (pure-python SSH)